Accelerating Laboratory Automation Through Robot Skill Learning For Sample Scraping: Related Work

 There have been several methods proposed to accelerate automation of contact-rich robotic skill learning, primarily for insertion tasks such as peg-in-hole assembly.
 For example, deep reinforcement learning-based assembly search strategies to align the peg with the hole~\cite{Zhang21},~\cite{Yasutomi21}, industrial insertion tasks with tighter clearance~\cite{Inoue17} or using meta-reinforcement learning for generalising across a variety of different insertion tasks~\cite{Zhao22}.
 Our task in this paper is similar to robotic insertion; however, it goes beyond any insertion task as the tool needs to maintain contact with the walls of the cylindrical vessel, which is also reflected through the reward function, similar to the constraint within the learning objective in~\cite{Pizzuto21}.

-While DRL-based policies are increasingly being used and shown to have the potential to solve assembly skills in real-world applications, there still exists an open gap in having such methods for real laboratory tasks.
+While deep reinforcement learning (DRL)-based policies are increasingly being used and shown to have the potential to solve assembly skills in real-world applications, there still exists an open gap in having such methods for real laboratory tasks.
 One potential reason for this could be that laboratory automation has traditionally been done in open-loop, which hinders the interaction of the agent obtaining feedback from its environment.
-We aim to contribute to this area by proposing a novel way of laboratory skill learning using goal-conditioned reinforcement learning~\cite{Liu22} for a task that has not been addressed before, while demonstrating the important role that DRL solution can have when adopted in real-world laboratories to solve tasks that are unattainable with conventional methods.
+We aim to contribute to this area by proposing a novel way of laboratory skill learning using goal-conditioned reinforcement learning~\cite{Liu22} for a task that has not been addressed before, while demonstrating the important role that DRL solutions can have when adopted in real-world laboratories to solve tasks that are unattainable with conventional methods.